 - 3-401.
 Appearance bonds authorized. - 3-402.
 Appeals. - 3-403.
 Bond amounts, conditions, and forms. - 3-401.
 Appearance bonds authorized.
 When the town judge is not available or when an alleged offender requests and has reasonable grounds for a delay in the trial of his case, he may, in lieu of remaining in jail pending disposition of his case, be allowed to post an appearance bond with the town judge or, in the absence of the judge, with the ranking police officer on duty at the time, provided such alleged offender is not drunk or otherwise in need of protective custody.
-(1974 Code, § 1-507) - 3-402.
+(1998 Code, § 3-401) - 3-402.
 Appeals.
-Any defendant who is dissatisfied with any judgment of the town court against him may, within ten (10) days next after such judgment is rendered, Sundays exclusive, appeal to the next term of the circuit court upon posting a proper appeal bond.1 (1974 Code, § 1-509) - 3-403.
+Any person who is dissatisfied with any judgment of the town court against him may, within ten (10) entire days thereafter, Sundays exclusive, appeal to the next term of the circuit court upon posting a proper appeal bond.
+"Person" as used in this section includes but is not limited to a natural person, corporation, business entity or the town.
+(1998 Code, § 3-402, modified) - 3-403.
 Bond amounts, conditions, and forms.
-An appearance bond in any case before the town court shall be in such amount as the town judge shall prescribe and shall be conditioned that the defendant shall appear for trial before the town court at the stated time and place.

-An appeal bond in any case shall be in the sum of two hundred and fifty dollars (\$250.00) and shall be conditioned that if the circuit court shall find against the appellant the fine and all costs of the trial and appeal shall be promptly paid by the defendant and/or his sureties.
+(1) An appearance bond in any case before the town court shall be in such amount as the town judge shall prescribe and shall be conditioned that the defendant shall appear for trial before the town court at the stated time and place.
+An appeal bond in any case shall be in the sum of two hundred fifty dollars (\$250.00) and shall be conditioned that if the circuit court shall find against the appellant the fine or penalty and all costs of the trial and appeal shall be promptly paid by the defendant and/or his sureties.
 An appearance or appeal bond in any case may be made in the form of a cash deposit or by any corporate surety company authorized to do business in Tennessee or by two (2) private persons who individually own real property located within the county.
-No other type bond shall be acceptable.
-(1974 Code, § 1-510)
+No other type bond shall be acceptable. - (2) A bond is not required provided the defendant/appellant: - (a) Files the following oath of poverty: